elunna/nerfhack-changelog/README.md

 * Mind flayers won't purposely to eat the brains of petrifying monsters (ie: when you are polymorphed into a cockatrice)
 * When you polymorph into a 'nolimbs' monster, you are able to slip out of a ball & chain (Evil)
 * Escape from controlled polymorph prompt no longer causes random poly (from xNetHack).
+* Polymorphing into a horned monster destroys flimsy or cloth helms.

 ### Elbereth and Scare Monster
 * Conflict negates Elbereth and scare monster protection (Evil)